Demon's variational principle for informational active matter: Informational Onsager-Machlup principle (IOMP)

 To manifest thermal fluctuations in stochastic trajectories, we shift the conditioned OMI with the observable $A$, and define the modified OMI in Eq.~(\ref{Eq:IOMVP}) as~\cite{Yasuda24}

 where $\Gamma$ represents an additional constraint, enforcing a trivial relation between $\mathbf{x}(t)$, $\mathbf{v}(t)$, and $\mathbf{a}(t)$, such as $\dot{\mathbf{x}} = \mathbf{v}$ and $\dot{\mathbf{v}} = \mathbf{a}$, by using a Lagrange multiplier (as we show later).
-Equations~(\ref{Eq:IOMVP0})-(\ref{Eq:MOM}) constitute the framework of IOMP (for detailed derivation, see Appendix~A and Ref.~\cite{Yasuda24} without information and Appendix~B with information).
+Equations~(\ref{Eq:IOMVP0})-(\ref{Eq:MOM}) constitute the framework of IOMP (for detailed derivation, see Appendix~\ref{App:SOMVP} and Ref.~\cite{Yasuda24} for GOMP and Appendix~\ref{App:IOMVP} for IOMP).
 Figure~\ref{Fig:Demon} provides a schematic overview of the IOMP.

+It is useful to comment on the following two points.
+First, following standard setups in information thermodynamics~\cite{Parrondo15,Hartich14,Horowitz14}, we have assumed a bipartite setting in which the memory and the system do not evolve simultaneously.
+Accordingly, we take $\mathbf{y}$ to be time independent.
+Second, we have employed a saddle-point approximation in Eq.~(\ref{Eq:IOMVP}), which becomes exact in the vanishing noise limit.
+However, when applied to a functional biased by an observable as in Eq.~(\ref{Eq:MOM}), this approximation provides a practical route for computing fluctuating physical quantities~\cite{Touchette09,Jack20,Fodor22}.
+This is a generic approach based on the large-deviation principle, and it has been applied to a wide variety of problems in statistical physics.